Most Popular Articles

 Why This Matters

-• A running toilet can waste hundreds of gallons of water per day, driving up utility bills.
+• A leaky faucet can waste hundreds of gallons of water per year, raising utility bills.

-• The fix is usually simple and requires only basic tools.
+• It’s usually a simple DIY fix that requires only basic tools.

 Tools & Materials Needed

-• Replacement flapper, fill valve, or float (depending on the issue)
+• Replacement washers or cartridge (depending on faucet type)

 Step-by-Step Instructions